drshahizan/Python_EDA/materials/exer3.md

 # Exercise 3: Data Cleaning and Preprocessing

-Here are the processes for identifying and handling missing values in the Titanic dataset using methods such as `dropna()` and `fillna()`.
+The processes for identifying and handling missing values in the Titanic dataset using methods such as `dropna()` and `fillna()`.
 We will also transform data types as necessary.

 ### Step 1: Identify Missing Values